siddhartha-s/ipd/lectures/lec17/README.md

 -  121 (y): 2
 -  122 (z): 6

-and then we think of these as the leaf nodes in a tree that we're going to build up from the leaves.

-So we start with three disconnected leaf nodes:
+and then we create the leaf nodes of the tree, with no interior nodes (yet).
+So here are the start with four leaf nodes:

 ```
 +-----+  +-----+  +-----+  +-----+